veered/lmtk/README.md

 ## Description
 ChatGPT needs a power-user mode. `gpt-repl` gives you a terminal UI for interacting with ChatGPT and other GPT-based tools.

 The default mode, `synth-chat`, uses a ChatGPT-like chatbot built directly from GPT-3.
-It has features not possible with ChatGPT, including:
+It supports features not possible with ChatGPT, including:
 - Write the prefix of the next response
 - Give instructions that will always be followed and never forgetten